kambojankit/kambojankit.github.io/_tut-java/04-oops.md

 We have had a look at the primitive data types supported in Java.
 But the real strength of the language lies in its support for Object Oriented Programming Paradigm.
 I say supports because its not a pure OOPs language, since it supports primitive types.
 In a pure OOPs language, everything including the pre-defined types must be objects, which is not the case with java.
 Now we will try to dive into the concepts of OOPs and how is it different from procedural language like C.

 ## OOPs
 __Object Oriented Programming__ paradigm emphasize on 'data' and how to operate on that 'data'.
-This is a different approach, when compared to procedural programming where emphasis is on procedures ( routines or sub-routines) and on the steps of execution.
-In order for data to be available to more than one function it must be declared GLOBAL.
+This is a different approach, when compared to procedural programming where emphasis is on procedures ( routines or sub-routines) and on the steps of execution, where in order for data to be available to more than one function it must be declared GLOBAL.

 Putting it in simple terms, in procedural language, the behavior of the system is written as a sequence of steps in routines or procedures.
 Then these behaviors can be triggered by some other routine or sub-routine.